aidanmelen/terraform-aws-security-group-v2/README.md

 }
 ```

-Please see all other examples for more information:
+Please see the full examples for more information:

 - [Basic Example](https://github.com/aidanmelen/terraform-aws-security-group-v2/tree/main/examples/basic)